-- Use the Dictionary of Property Types to help you select the correct Property Subtype
+- Use the Dictionary of Property Types to help you select the correct Property Type and Subtype

 - According to RESO, the Property Subtype is defined by the type of ownership, which can be determined by the legal description or how the property is deeded.